agnostic-apollo/Android-Docs/en/docs/apps/processes/phantom-cached-and-empty-processes.md

   - `adb`: `adb shell "/system/bin/device_config put activity_manager max_phantom_processes 2147483647"`
   - Tasker `Adb Wifi` or `Run Shell` action with `Use Root` toogle enabled: `/system/bin/device_config put activity_manager max_phantom_processes 2147483647"`

+To revert changes for commands above and re-enable killing of phantom processes, run `/system/bin/device_config delete activity_manager max_phantom_processes`.
+You will get `Failed to delete` error if value is not already set.

+To get current value of `max_phantom_processes`, run `/system/bin/device_config get activity_manager max_phantom_processes`.

 #### If gms or related services do exist on the device